stweeks-pdx/ECE571FixedPointAdder/doc/README.md

 ![Big ALU](BigAlu.jpg)

 The Big ALU is responsible for adding the 2-mantissas together using 2's compliment.
 Because the IEEE-754 standard is in signed magnitude, and we have the implied
-1 for the 1.M, we need to pass the sign down to select if we need to 2's compliment the numbers before adding, this is accomplished with the sign bit and 2:1 Mux.
-We also need to append the signed bit to the front of the values so as to add the signed information back in, to give the number a true 2's compliment value.
+1 for the 1.M, we need to pass the sign down to select if we need to 2's compliment the numbers before adding as well as a phantom 0, this is accomplished with the sign bit and 0 concactenated to the 2's compliment and fed to a 2:1 Mux.
+We also need to append thei phantom 0 and signed bit to the front of the values so as to add the signed information back in, to give the number a true 2's compliment value.
 Once this is accomplished we pass the values into an adder and return the result along with the ccc, ccz, ccv, and ccn flags to be consumed by the normalizer circuit.

 # Normalizer
 ### Barrel Shifter